Context Clues and Academic Vocabulary for Grade 3

 Authors often explain a new word by giving a definition, a restatement, or an example.
 Readers should pay close attention to commas, dashes, and extra explaining phrases because those often signal a clue.

 This is especially helpful in science and social studies reading.
+Authors often pause to define a term or give an example right after using it.

 Use Synonyms and Antonyms